 Individual doctorates are the most common form of doctoral degrees, especially in the humanities and social sciences.
 Doctoral candidates who choose an individual doctorate select a research topic in consultation with their supervisor and work on it independently.
 This work is subject to a supervision agreement between the academic supervisor and the doctoral candidate.
 Most supervisors offer their doctoral candidates regular supervision meetings but there are usually no additional requirements.
 The independence of individual doctorates is also the greatest challenge – candidates are entirely responsible for organizing and conducting their own research and managing their time effectively which can be a demanding task.

 Several support measures have been introduced at the University of Tübingen for individual doctorates.
 These include the introduction of supervision agreements between the doctoral candidate and usually two supervisors which clearly define rights and obligations as well as ongoing schedules for regular supervision meetings and interim reports.
 The Graduate Academy also offers interdisciplinary qualifications for doctoral candidates.

 Structured doctoral programs are a relatively new alternative to individual doctorates.
 Such programs have many different names and some are more structured or interdisciplinary than others.
-The doctoral programs at the University of Tübingen include DFG Research Training Groups, doctoral research networks (mini graduate schools), the Excellence Graduate School LEAD and three graduate schools at the Werner Reichardt Center for Integrative Neuroscience (CIN) Cluster of Excellence.
+The doctoral programs at the University of Tübingen include DFG Research Training Groups, doctoral research networks (mini graduate schools), the Excellence Graduate School LEAD and three graduate schools at the Werner Reichardt Center for Integrative Neuroscience (CIN) Cluster of Excellence (Graduate Training Centre of Neuroscience).
 Two of these graduate schools are International Max Planck Research Schools which are part of a collaboration between the University and the Max Planck Campus in Tübingen.